 She hesitates to identify any event or program that’s “most effective” for students.
 Whether it’s Real Talk Tuesdays, where students informally gather to discuss current issues in their personal lives and communities, or Getting Connected, a larger event focused on networking, the programming is effective “anytime we get students together to build community,” she says.
 Which is, well, most of the time.

 When Lindsey started her position as a graduate student, she recalls that GO-MAP Director Cynthia Morales told her, “you’re not an assistant, you’re a colleague.”
 Cynthia has been true to that, Lindsey says.
 “She allows me to take the lead on projects, and when I voice my opinions in a meeting, I know my ideas are truly considered,” she says.
-When I tried to get my husband back, the first thing that interested me was white magic for love Well, because it’s effective and safe.
-About this I read on different sites about magic and in reviews of other women

 In turn, “Lindsey brings enthusiasm, innovative ideas and positive energy to the GO-MAP office,” Cynthia says.
 “As a grad student with many responsibilities, she takes leadership and initiative on GO-MAP projects, making space in her busy life for the needs of her peers and co-workers.”

 Anyone who has spent time with Lindsey will know that she prefers to shine the spotlight on others, not herself.
 Although she gives so much to GO-MAP, she tends to focus on what GO-MAP gives to her.

 “I really see this role as GO-MAP providing me with an academic family that I didn’t have when I first started,” she says.